andr3w6826/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

-I found the observed difference in means to be 15735.22 which has a p-value of 0.4704.
-Since this p-value is above the signifiance threshold of 0.05, I fail to reject the null hypothesis.
+The observed difference in means was 15,735.22, with a p-value of 0.4704.
+Since this p-value is above the significance threshold of 0.05, I fail to reject the null hypothesis.
 This suggests that the missingness in `DEMAND.LOSS.MW` is not significantly dependent on `CUSTOMERS.AFFECTED`, and that the missingness could be NMAR.
 Below is the empirical distribution of the difference in means.

 <iframe
   src="assets/missing2.html"